jotego/jtbin/mister/cps1/README.md

 QSound requires its own firmware rom to work.
 In MAME this is called qsound.zip.
 QSound sampling frequency is 3746 ticks of the input clock, when the clock enable applied is 2/3.
 For a 90MHz input clock, this will result in the correct internal 30MHz and in a sampling frequency of 90MHz/3747=24,019.2Hz

+The original board had a digitally controlled amplifier.
+The volume set on this amplifier could be read back by the CPU and DSP.
+In order to control the value read by these devices, press and hold the coin button for 1P while pressing up or down (for more or less volume).
+Note that this does not have an actual effect on the sound output.

 # PAL Dumps
 PAL dumps cam be obtained from MAME rom sets directly.
 Use the tool jedutil in order to extract the equations from them.
 The device is usually a gal16v8.
 For instance: